 Figure 3.
 (A) Most frequently detected organic wastewater contaminants by general use category, and (B) percent of total measured concentrations (Kolpin et al., 2002).

-To collect for ESOCs in ambient water conditions, the use of passive samplers such as polar organic chemical integrative samplers (POCIS) and semipermeable membrane devices (SPMD), as well as traditional grab samples, are all viable methods to achieve the objective.
+To collect for ESOC in ambient water conditions, the use of passive samplers such as polar organic chemical integrative samplers (POCIS) and semipermeable membrane devices (SPMD), as well as traditional grab samples, are all viable methods to achieve the objective.
 Due to the source, release, and nature of the compounds, the greatest number of ESOC detections will occur when a combination sampling methods (POCIS, SPMD, and whole-water grabs) is used (Alvarez, 2010).
 To demonstrate the effectiveness of each sampling method, results will be tabulated from each method by most frequently detected analytes with their concentrations (see example Table , modified from Alvarez et al., 2005).
 These results will determine the necessity of specific sampling methods in future studies.